htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`CHECKPOINT_CLEANUP_TIMEOUT`
     A checkpoint clean-up plug-in is invoked once per file in the checkpoint, and must therefore do its job relatively quickly.
+This macro defines (as an integer number of seconds)
-This macro controls how long HTCondor will wait for a checkpoint clean-up plug-in to exit before it declares that it's stuck and kills it.
+    how long HTCondor will wait for a checkpoint clean-up plug-in to exit before it declares that it's stuck and kills it.

+:macro-def:`CLEANUP_TIMEOUT`
+    In addition to the per-file time-out :macro:`CHECKPOINT_CLEANUP_TIMEOUT`, there's only so long that *condor_preen* is willing to let clean-up for a single job (including all of its checkpoints) take.
+This macro defines that duration (as an integer number of seconds).

 condor_collector Configuration File Entries
 --------------------------------------------